 Description

-Sara Harrell Banks sets her dramatic story of an adolescent friendship during a troubled, complex time in history.
-Readers will be drawn into the action and learn a valuable lesson in Depression-era Southern history, when resources were scarce and segregation was firmly in place.
+Sara Harrell Banks sets her dramatic story of an adolescent friendship during a troubled, complex time in history, when resources were scarce and segregation was firmly in place.

 Reviews